UQ-RCC/xnat/content/en/docs/user-guides/getting-started/other-aaf-members.md

 ---
-title: "AAF members"
+title: "Other AAF members"
-linkTitle: "AAF members"
+linkTitle: "Other AAF members"
-weight: 10
+weight: 30
 description: >
-  Australian University or AAF members
+  Other AAF members
 ---

+This guide is for users from Australian Universities and AAF member organisations, including:
+- UQ, QUT, Griffith, CQU, JCU, USQ, USC
+- Interstate universities, CSIRO

+If your facility is not included above or on the [AAF subscribers list](https://aaf.edu.au/subscribers), refer to the guide for [non-AAF members](../non-aaf-members)

 ## Signing into XNAT
 ---